 program and also Rice's Professional Publishing Program, and Villanova University where he was Visiting Writer-in-Residence in 1994.
 Prior to these appointments, he served as a professor of English and Novelist in Residence on the faculty of the University of North Texas; previously, he was a professor of English at Lamar University.
 He regularly conducts formal workshops and lectures on writing and the business of writing for both community writing groups and university and collegiate programs.
 He is a member of the Authors’ Guild, Writers’ League of Texas, The Texas Institute of Letters, and Western Writers of America.

-His published novels include The Vigil, Agatite, Franklin's Crossing, Players, Monuments, The Tentmaker, Ars Poetica, Threading the Needle and a collection of short fiction, Sandhill County Lines.
+His published novels include The Vigil, Agatite, Franklin's Crossing, Players, Monuments, The Tentmaker, Ars Poetica, Threading the Needle, Vox Populi, and a collection of short fiction, Sandhill County Lines.
 His nonfiction books include Stage Left: The Development of the American Social Drama, Taking Stock: A Larry McMurtry Casebook, A Hundred Years of Heroes: A Centennial History of the Southwestern Exposition and Livestock Show, Twenty Questions: Answers for the Inquiring Writer, and The Plays of Jack London a collection of creative nonfiction, Of Snakes and Sex and Playing in the Rain, and Hero of A Hundred Fights: Collected Stories from the Dime Novel King: Ned Buntline, which appeared in 2011.
 Reynolds has written screenplays of Players and The Vigil and Monuments, as well as adaptations of some of his short fiction, and several of his novels remain under option to various motion picture companies.